What we do

 All our activities are generally listed on the website and in our newsletter, 'Bat Droppings'.

-Presentations that we have given during 2024 include:
+Presentations that we have given or will give during 2024/5 include:

-'Bats, Superheroes of the Night' for the Ringwood Natural History Society, the Bishops Waltham Wilder group of the Hampshire and Isle of Wight Wildlife Trust, Selsey Gardening Club, Upham Climate Group, for the Design Chapel at Southampton, for the Cumberland House Museum in Southsea and for the Romsey Organic Gardeners.
+'Bats, Superheroes of the Night' for the Warnford, West Meon and Woodlands Garden and Countryside Club, Stakes Women's Institute, Lymington and District Naturalists' Society, Ringwood Natural History Society, the Bishops Waltham Wilder group of the Hampshire and Isle of Wight Wildlife Trust, Selsey Gardening Club, Upham Climate Group, for the Design Chapel at Southampton, for the Cumberland House Museum in Southsea and for the Romsey Organic Gardeners.

 Bat presentations to various schools (including Wellow and Awbridge Primary Schools) and youth groups (including Brownies, Beavers and Cubs)